Michael Tyrrell

-Michael Tyrrell (1946 – 30 May 2013) was an Antigua-born drug trafficker who headed a drug ring along with his Common Law wife Julie Paterson, known as the "Cocaine Queen".
+Michael Tyrell (1946 – 30 May 2013) was an Antigua-born drug trafficker who headed a drug ring along with his Common Law wife Julie Paterson, known as the "Cocaine Queen".
 In 1999, he and his "wife" were caught by authorities attempting to smuggle nearly half a ton of cocaine aboard the yacht Blue Hen sailing from Bequia to Great Britain, one of the largest consignments ever to be smuggled into the country.

 Early life

-Although born to a wealthy family, Tyrrell had previously served a prison sentence for his involvement in smuggling marijuana in Guadeloupe and Antigua during his youth.
+Although born to a wealthy family, Ferrell had previously served a prison sentence for his involvement in smuggling marijuana in Guadeloupe and Antigua during his youth.
 He eventually became a well known and colourful figure in Antigua's yachting circles and later met his wife, Julie Paterson, then the owner of a local yacht charter service.

 Career

 After marrying in 1994, Tyrell and his wife cooperated on a large scale drug trafficking operation worth $10 million.
 Along with his friend and criminal associate Frederic Fillingham, a former boatbuilder and sailor who had fled the United States after receiving parole on drug smuggling charges, Tyrrell contacted Robert Kavanagh who used his connections with Colombian drug cartels to secure the delivery of 396 kg of cocaine for Tyrrell's organization.

 While he was apparently undetected by the Drug Enforcement Administration, Tyrrell long had a reputation for bragging of his criminal activities and operated freely within Antigua while continuing to hold meetings with known drug traffickers (including an unidentified member of a Colombian drug cartel) and recruiting members of the drug ring.

 However, while thought to be safe from local officials, he was eventually discovered by British authorities and his activities soon came under Operation Eyeful, one of the largest surveillance operations ever undertaken by Customs and Police.
 Keeping a close watch over Tyrrell and Paterson for several months, they were eventually observed unloading their cargo at Orchard Cove, west of Ventnor, on the Isle of Wight.